CourtneyAJackson/Toon-Time-Trivia-Game/README.md

 Toon Time is a cartoon enthuists dream!
 It tests your cartoon knowledge over the corse of 10 multiple choice questions.
 Each question you get correct, you earn a point!
 Can you beat the highest score to date?

 ## API and Data Sample

-Specify the API you are using and include a link.
-Show us a snippet of JSON returned by your API so we know you can access it and get the info you need

 Api URL : https://opentdb.com/api.php?amount=10&category=32&difficulty=medium&type=multiple&encode=url3986